15 Books on Singapore That’ll Give You Serious Wanderlust

 Then Japan invades and tragedy strikes the family.
 After the Japanese are defeated, the British return.
 But Singaporeans have had enough of the inequality, injustices, racism, neglect, and poverty of British rule.
 They demand independence.

-As Singapore moves toward independence, the colony begins to change and modernize.
+As Singapore moves toward becoming independent, the colony begins to change and modernize.
 The government starts to take care of the people.
 There’s modern housing and higher-paying jobs.
 Life is more convenient and comfortable.

 But there is a price to pay for this comfort, security, and prosperity.
 The old way of life is gone.
 The family, the village, the islands, the beaches, and the mangroves are gone.
 Freedom is gone.
 Democracy is sacrificed.
 (If you know anything about Singapore, I’m not giving away anything here.)